FZambia/centrifuge/docs/content/web_interface.rst

 .. _web_interface:

 Centrifuge comes with administrative web interface.

-Using it you can create edit or delete projects and namespaces, manage users etc.
+Using it you can create, edit or delete projects, namespaces, publish JSON messages into channels etc.

-Also you can watch for new events appearing in your projects in real-time.
+Also you can watch for new messages in your projects in real-time.

 .. image:: img/main.png
     :width: 650 px